HMS Duke of York (17): Action against Scharnhorst

-Force 2's destroyers then attacked with torpedoes, firing 28, of which three hit.
-This slowed Scharnhorst, and at 19:01 Duke of York again opened fire, at a range of 10400 yd, but ceased fire at 19:30 to allow the cruisers to close on Scharnhorst.
-Ten 14-inch shells had hit the German battleship, causing fires and explosions, and silencing almost all of the secondary battery.
-By 19:16 all of the main turrets aboard Scharnhorst had ceased fire and her speed had been cut to 10 kn.
-In the final stages of the battle the destroyers fired 19 torpedoes at Scharnhorst, causing her to list badly to port, and at 19:45 she sank, taking with her over 1,700 men, after a running action that had lasted ten-and-a-half hours in all.
-Following her sinking, and the retreat of most of the other German heavy units from Norway, the need to maintain powerful forces in British home waters was diminished.
-Duke of Yorks ship's cat Whisky was famously said to have slept through the action.
+Force 2's destroyers then attacked with torpedoes, firing 28, of which 3 or 4 hit.
+This slowed Scharnhorst, and at 19:01 Duke of York again opened fire, at a range of 10400 yd, but ceased fire at 19:30 to allow the cruisers to close on the German battleship.
+Ten 14-inch shells had hit her, causing fires and explosions, and silencing almost all of the secondary battery.
+By 19:16 all of the main turrets aboard the German ship had ceased firing and her speed had been cut to 10 kn.
+In the final stages of the battle the destroyers fired 19 torpedoes at Scharnhorst, causing her to list badly to port, and at 19:45 she sank, taking with her over 1,700 men, after a running action that had lasted ten-and-a-half hours.
+After refuelling and making temporary repairs in Murmansk, Duke of York ferried the 36 survivors from the Scharnhorst back to Britain.
+Despite Scharnhorsts sinking, and the retreat of most of the other German heavy units from Norway, the need to maintain powerful forces in British home waters was scarcely diminished as Tirpitz remained a significant threat.

 Subsequent operations

-Warships of the U.S. Third Fleet and the British Pacific Fleet in Tokyo Bay, 28 August 1945, preparing for formal Japanese surrender.
+Warships of the U.S. Third Fleet and the British Pacific Fleet in Tokyo Bay, 28 August 1945, preparing for the formal Japanese surrender.
 Duke of York lies just beyond in the fore.
 Mount Fuji is in the background.

-On 29 March 1944, Duke of York and the bulk of the Home Fleet left Scapa Flow to provide a support force for Convoy JW 58.
-The ship operated in the Arctic and as cover for carriers conducting the Goodwood series of air strikes on Tirpitz in mid- to late August.
-In September she was overhauled and partially modernized at Liverpool, with radar equipment and additional anti-aircraft guns added.
-She was then ordered to join the British Pacific Fleet and sailed in company with her sister ship Anson on 25 April 1945.
-A problem with the ship's electrical circuitry delayed her while she was at Malta so that she did not reach Sydney until 29 July, too late for significant action against the Japanese Empire before its surrender.
+The ship's own guns had caused more damage than the German shells, especially the muzzle blast from "Y" turret, and she entered Rosyth Dockyard for repairs on 11 January 1944 which were completed on 24 January.
+A pair of single 20 mm mounts on the forward superstructure are known to have been replaced by an equal number of twin-gun mounts in early 1944, possibly during this refit.
+On 29 March, Duke of York, Anson and the bulk of the Home Fleet left Scapa Flow to provide distant cover for Convoy JW 58.
+General Sir Bernard Montgomery visited her in May and was followed a week later by the King.
+Admiral Sir Henry Moore relieved Fraser as Commander-in-Chief of Home Fleet on 16 June.
+The following month, Duke of York provided cover for carriers unsuccessfully attacking Tirpitz on 17 July (Operation Mascot) and again in mid- to late August (the Goodwood series) of air strikes on Tirpitz.